The Getaway Team

 I have always loved the sound of aeroplanes and lawnmowers.
 Although I can’t tell you the reason for my affinity with the latter, the call to hop on a plane to some far-away place resounds every time I hear the engines roaring above.
 My travels have taken me to some truly inspiring places, from sleeping under star-studded skies in Morocco to indulging in local cuisine in western China.
 I am always on the hunt for the next place to visit and when I can’t afford to travel and feeling a little down, I ensure that I keep my grass long and my visits to the local airstrip frequent!

-I love diving the warm African coast, sussing out South Africa's best stargazing spots, setting up tents in Botswana, snorkelling with seals in Cape Town, clambering up Namibian dunes and once I walked 250km through the Karoo.
+I love diving along the warm African coast, sussing out South Africa's best stargazing spots, setting up tents in Botswana, snorkelling with seals in Cape Town, clambering up Namibian dunes and once I walked 250km through the Karoo.

 Michelle Hardie is happiest engaging with people and excels at striking up conversation with strangers.
 She is thrilled by the surprising connections she has made and once found a distant relative on the Greek island of Samos who served her in a shop.
 She is not known for packing a light suitcase (on her 2017 list to improve) and always takes a sheet and a pillowslip just in case.
 A big pot of tea and a bag of liquorice (particularly the salty-sweet Dutch kind) are her comforts.